18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-faq.md

 ### How to Justify Rental Cars and Personal Vehicle Mileage

 In most cases, you can proceed straight on to [stamping and submitting for travel team approval at this point](#how-to-stamp-and-submit-for-travel-team-approval).
-However, since "common carrier" transit (e.g. public transit, flights, trains, buses, shuttles, taxis, etc) or a government car (more details on this process coming soon) are the preferred modes of transit for official GSA travel, additional justification is required if you intend to incur the following expenses:
+However, since "common carrier" transit (e.g. public transit, flights, trains, buses, shuttles, taxis, etc) or a [government car](https://docs.google.com/document/d/19D9YBPELZav3Y-gNUxEVS4wBbV89iUTUeirH46rE378/edit#) are the preferred modes of transit for official GSA travel, additional justification is required if you intend to incur the following expenses:

 * **Rental Cars:** You must [add a comment](#How-should-I-claim-local-transportation-expenses) on the  "Expenses and Receipts" page justifying the use of a rental car as advantageous to the government (considering both cost and time) compared to common carrier transit or a government car.
-Note that government cars are generally available for day use only, so a car being required for multiple days in a location where rental expenses are cost-effective vs available public transit and taxis is generally sufficient justification.

 * **Mileage:** You must [add this in as an expense](#adding-expenses) on the "Expenses and Receipts" page and then [justify the mileage claim as advantageous to the govenment](#How-should-I-claim-local-transportation-expenses) (considering both cost and time) compared to common carrier transit, government car, and rental car.
 Mileage from your home to the airport (plus associated parking fees or round-trip travel in case of a drop-off) need only be justified as advantageous compared to taxi and public transit, as it is understood that obtaining a government car or rental car is impractical over such a short distance.